w64xp/w64xp/README.md

 “People don’t care about what you say, they care about what you build.” – Mark Zuckerberg

-* 🌱 Currently studying Computer Science
-* 🎓 University: Muban Chombueng Rajabhat
+* 🎓 Computer Science student @ Muban Chombueng Rajabhat University
 * 💻 Interested in software development, web technologies, and problem solving

 ### Skills